Watsonville riots: Riots

-Near midnight on January 18, 1930, 500 white men and youths gathered outside a Filipino dance club in the Palm Beach section of Watsonville.
+Near midnight on January 18, 1930, 500 white men and youths gathered outside a Filipino taxi dance club in the Palm Beach section of Watsonville.
 The club was owned by a Filipino man and offered dances with the nine white women who lived there.
-The mob came with clubs and weapons intending to take the women out and burn the place down.
-The owners threatened to shoot if the rioters persisted, and when the mob refused to leave, the owners opened fire.
-Police broke up the fight with gas bombs.
+The mob came with clubs and weapons intending to take the women out and to burn the place down.
+The building owners threatened to shoot if the rioters persisted and, when the mob refused to leave, the owners opened fire.
+Police broke up the fight with tear gas.

 Two days later, on January 20, a group of Filipino men met with a group of white men near the Pajaro River bridge to settle the score.
-A group of Hispanic men then arrived and took sides with the whites.
+A group of Hispanic men arrived and took sides with the whites.
 The riot began and continued for five days.

 Hunting parties were organized; the white mob was run like a "military" operation with leaders giving orders to attack or withdraw.
 They dragged Filipinos from their homes and beat them.
 They threw Filipinos off the Pajaro River bridge.
 They ranged up the San Juan road to attack Filipinos at the Storm and Detlefsen ranches; at Riberal's labor camp, twenty-two Filipinos were dragged out and beaten almost to death.
-A Chinese apple-dryer that employed Filipinos was demolished; shots were fired into a Filipino home on Ford Street; and 22-year-old Fermin Tobera died after being shot in the heart when he was hiding in a closet with 11 others, trying to avoid the rounds of bullets fired at a bunkhouse in Murphy Ranch in San Juan Road on the 23rd.
+A Chinese-run apple-dryer that employed Filipinos was demolished; shots were fired into a Filipino home on Ford Street.
+Fermin Tobera died at age 22 after being shot in the heart when he was hiding in a closet with 11 others, trying to avoid the rounds of bullets fired at a bunkhouse in Murphy Ranch in San Juan Road on January 23.

 The police in Watsonville, led by Sheriff Nick Sinnott, gathered as many Filipinos as they could rescue and guarded them in the City Council's chamber while Monterey County Sheriff Carl Abbott secured the Pajaro side of the river against further riot.

 Aftermath

 The violence spread to Stockton, San Francisco, San Jose, and other cities.
 A Filipino club was blown up in Stockton, and the blast was blamed on the Filipinos themselves.
-In Gilroy, masked men warned a Japanese farmer to discharge his Filipinos.
-Fifty unemployed whites and Filipinos were hustled out of town by police, trying to preempt possible fighting.

-Many Filipinos fled the country.
+Some Filipinos left the Continental United States.
 News of the riots spread to the Philippines, where there were protests in solidarity.
-The body of Fermin Tobera was sent to the Philippines, where he is considered a martyr, a symbol of the Filipinos' fight for independence and equality.
+The body of Fermin Tobera was sent home to the Philippines.
+He is considered a martyr, a symbol of the Filipinos' fight for independence and equality.